 There is also a unique peptide found in egg yolks called HGP, or "Hair Growth Peptide" which promotes hair growth through VEGF stimulation.
 This study shows that not only does this peptide increase hair growth, it's potent enough to achieve this even when you eat the eggs.. can you imagine how effective massaging raw eggs directly on to your follicles would be?

 Crack them in a shallow glass, mix, and massage into your hair (and a little on your face too), then rinse thoroughly with water.
 Don't use hot water unless you want omelette in your hair..
-Cold, lukewarm or slightly hot all work well, though the colder, the better for your hair, but I also believe a somewhat hot shower can have an invigorating effect, but too much will make your skin dry.
+Medium temperature works great.
+Hot showers are great but avoid heating your hair.

 It will probably take a few attempts before you're good enough at massaging your hair to get it all out - so the first couple of times your hair might smell of eggs.
 You should be able to learn it quickly.

-When you're done, remember to rinse the shower itself - you don't want it smelling like eggs, do you?
+When you're done, remember to rinse the shower itself.

 Your shampoo likely smelled really nice, and when you successfully rinse off all the eggs in your hair, your hair will simply smell like hair: if you want something beyond that, I recommend you get a spray bottle and fill it with water, and a few drops of your favorite essential oil.
-I use cardamom which is odd but I just love how it smells.
+I use cardamom which is maybe odd but I like it.
 If you add salt to the spray it will become a hairspray instead of 'hair perfume'.